 Janice Hawkins is a woman on a mission, and it doesn’t include getting wrapped up—or naked—with Delroi warrior Falkor Trace.
 No matter how appealing and sexy he is.
-After a couple of weeks on Delroi, she returns to Earth determined to infiltrate the shadowy Tel Group.
+After a couple of weeks on Delroi, she returns to Earth determined to free herself of the shadowy Tel Group.
 The secretive organization of telepaths trained her, used her for dishonorable means, and may have been behind the deaths of her parents.
 When word reaches her the organization is once again recruiting minors, she knows the time has come to act.
-She may not be left standing at the end, but she’s taking them with her.
+She may not be left standing at the end, but she’s taking them down with her.

 Originally published 2010.

 “You sure you’re okay?”
 Janice watched Britt carefully for her answer.
 The assassin’s blade, only the day before, hadn’t cut the skin but there was a fading red mark where it’d pressed too close.